ReproNim/webinar-2024-reproflow/README.md

-# ReproNim December 2020 Webinar: Reproducible Execution of Data Collection/Processing
+# ReproNim December 2024 Webinar on "...
+SciOps Automation ..."

 Slides setup is based on http://github.com/proj-nuisance/talk-2020-NNL, which are based an excellent talk about DataLad for DebConf 2020 by Adina W.